-Acceptable Uses of IT Infrastructure and Resources-Policy Statement
+Acceptable Uses of IT Infrastructure and Resources Policy Statement

 1. User Responsibilities and Statement of Prohibited Uses

 A. Spirit of Use

-The University recognizes that common practice in computing, online or otherwise, involves use of a “user name”, “login”, “AccessIT ID”, or “screen name” (collectively, “user name”) that may be different from the User's legal name.
+The University recognizes that a common practice in computing, online or otherwise, involves the use of a username, login, or AccessIT ID that may be different from the User's legal name.

-- Use a different password for each account; and
+- Use a different password for each account;

-- Users should avoid using:
+- Avoid using:

 - Birth dates;

 - Names (first, last, or any combination of your first and last names);

 - Unaltered words that could be found in a dictionary on their own, including non-English words, and words spelled backward;